With Finn racing up the charts, can this equally Irish appellation be far behind?

 - Vince Flynn pens thrillers, and has served as a story consultant to 24.

 - It’s the family’s name in Disney’s animated Phineas and Ferb.

 And then there’s Errol Flynn.
 Born in Tasmania, the son of an academic, Flynn became one of Hollywood’s brightest stars in the 1930s.
 He headlined swashbuckling adventures like The Adventures of Robin Hood.
 Flynn’s characters always got the girl.

-But if you’re looking for a name that is short but complete, and masculine without sounding more like a GI Joe figure than a child, Flynn just might suit.
+But if you’re looking for a name that is short but complete, and not at the heights of popularity, the handsome Flynn is an appealing possibility.